Using Plex Live TV and DVR

 There are a couple of terms you should know if you’re not familiar with servers and clients.

 Your Plex Media Server can be created by assigning an external hard drive or just some space on your current desktop.
-It’s essentially a place where you’ll store your movies or music files.
+It’s essentially a place where you’ll store your recorded shows, movies or music files.

 A basic Plex Media Server can be a desktop PC with a WD MyBook external hard drive.